gavinbunney/terraform-provider-kubectl/README.md

 Currently the code has been tried on a limited number of use cases.
 I would expect wider use to find issue, please raise them on the repository and make contributions to resolve them if you can.

+## Using the provider

+Download a binary for your system from the release page and remove the `-os-arch` details so you're left with `terraform-provider-k8sraw`.
+Use `chmod +x` to make it executable and then either place it at the root of your Terraform folder or in the Terraform plugin folder on your system.

 ## Building The Provider

 Clone repository to: `$GOPATH/src/github.com/terraform-providers/terraform-provider-kubernetes`